 Digestion of oats

-Oats is high in soluble fibre which makes it easy for your baby to digest it.
-Fibre improves gut his health by allowing him to pass gas easily and by adding bulk to the stools, thereby preventing constipation.
+Oats is high in soluble fibre which makes it easy for your baby to digest.
+Fibre improves gut health by allowing your baby to pass gas easily and by adding bulk to the stools, thereby preventing constipation.
 Toddlers who suffer from gastroesophageal reflux and colic experience significant pain and discomfort on eating.
-Oats is a good remedy to reduce these symptoms.
+Oats can prove to be a good remedy to reduce these symptoms.

 Types of oats

 Oatmeal is the porridge made by cooking oats in water or milk with salt or sugar.
 If your toddler needs a finer, smoother texture, puree the already cooked oatmeal.
 When preparing oatmeal for your toddler, add sufficient quantity of water to ensure the oats is cooked well.
-If your child is able to digest oats, start adding fruits, vegetables, yogurt or meats.
-Addition of
+If your kid is able to digest oats, start adding fruits, vegetables, yogurt or meat.
+Addition of:

 - milk to oatmeal increases its protein and calcium content